JohnteBrown/virtmanager-win/README.md

 **keep in mind: this repo is a work in progress, as of right now it is just a simple hello world, why: because I am still learning Qt & QtQuick**

 ## AI Usage Policy
-due to this project being developed by a Solo Developer, AI usage is limited to the following:
+due to this project being developed by a Solo Developer (me), AI usage is limited to the following:

 - AI is used to generate code snippets and documentation.
 - AI is used to port minor components (command syntax like PowerShell, Bash, etc.)